mush-assistant/mush-assistant/README.md

 ---
 <p align="center">
-  <i>Wandering through the web3 universe, one repository at a time 🌟</i>
+  <i>Wandering through the AI & Web3 universe, one repository at a time 🌟</i>
 </p>